These guides are AI-generated educational summaries — not legal or medical advice.

 Performing at your best during the exam rather than demonstrating your average or worst-day function

-Why: Veterans often try to show they are coping well or minimize symptoms out of politeness or stoicism.
+Veterans often try to show they are coping well or minimize symptoms out of politeness or stoicism.
 The exam should capture your typical functional state, especially on bad days.
 Per M21-1 guidance, 'worst day' reporting is appropriate.

-Do this instead: Before the exam, review your worst functional limitations.
+Instead: Before the exam, review your worst functional limitations.
 During the exam, describe both your average day and your worst day.
 If today is a relatively good day, say so explicitly: 'Today is better than average.
 On my worst days, I cannot do X.'

 Impact: All levels